ahsanrohan/SovSkies/README.md

 # Sovereign Skies
+A top down plane shooter.
+Runs in Python using pyglet.
+Take down the enemy planes to win!

 ## Description

 Sovereign skies is a top down shooter.
 Take down waves of enemy planes while dodging incoming projectiles.